Police provide update on investigation after human remains found in Sutton

 Forensic and DNA work is still being carried out so that formal identification can be made.

-Superintendent for the County, Claire Rukas said: “We know that the public will be eager to know what has happened and who this person is.
+Superintendent Claire Rukas, of Nottinghamshire Police, said: “We know the public will be eager to know what has happened and who this person is.

-“At this time there is nothing to indicate that this is an archaeological find but until further tests are carried out we are not going to be able to say anything further.
+“At this time there is nothing to indicate this is an archaeological find, but until further tests are carried out we are not going to be able to say anything further.

 “We are therefore treating it as ongoing police investigation.